Sandipan99/Ethereum/Readme.md

 		2.2.2. geth-ipc: For this one needs to connect a geth client to the network which can be done by opening a terminal and executing the command "geth".
 This will create a file geth.ipc at /Users/sandipansikdar/Library/ethereum/.
 Now open a terminal and execute "geth attach ipc://Users/sandipansikdar/Library/ethereum/geth.ipc".
 Now on the console one can execute functions specified in https://github.com/ethereum/wiki/wiki/JavaScript-API#web3eth to mine information from the chain data.

 		2.2.3.
-A new library in python has been published Web3.py which is provides a python interface to the api discussed in 2.2.2 http://web3py.readthedocs.io/en/stable/quickstart.html
+A new library in python has been published Web3.py which provides a python interface to the api discussed in 2.2.2 http://web3py.readthedocs.io/en/stable/quickstart.html

 	2.3.
 Since extracting data requires geth client to be online and is slow, it is not viable to use it for large scale experiments.